 Newton's second law is really the law of conservation of momentum written in another way.
 Objects will maintain their momentum until a force is applied, and that force will change their momentum.
 All interactions between objects (e.g., collisions, bumps, knocks, smashes and so on) will preserve the total amount of momentum between them.

 If you've never met momentum conservation before, you should know that this concept is a cornerstone of every single branch of physics.
 Seriously, all of it: general and special relativity, quantum mechanics, thermodynamics, particle physics and so on.
-They all rest and rely on conservation of momentum to guide them.
-All of modern physics boils down, at the very deepest levels, to expressing conservation of momentum in different scenarios.
+They all rest and rely on the conservation of momentum to guide them.
+All of modern physics boils down, at the very deepest levels, to expressing the conservation of momentum in different scenarios.

 Newton's last law, that each force has an equal and opposite force, seems like a minor addition.
 But it too was a major revolution in thought.

 When you push on something, you're applying a force to it and causing it to accelerate.
 Easy peasy, right?
 But did you know that the object is simultaneously pushing back on you?

 How could that be, if you're not moving and the object is?